n1k0/casperjs-docs/modules/casper.rst

 **Default:** ``[]``

-A collection of script filepaths to include to every page loaded
+A collection of script filepaths to include in every page loaded

 .. index:: exit, error